Eliza-Hill/Eliza-Hill.github.io/_pages/about.md

 ---
 ## Overview

-Eliza Hill is an enthusiastic, aspiring engineer studying at Vanderbilt University.
-She lived in Madrid, Spain for the first 10 years of her life and has been in Colorado since then.
-She is hard-working, eager to learn, and looking to gain more engineering experience.
-From Aerospace to 3D Printing and more, Eliza is interested in various industries and wants to make a difference.
+Eliza Hill was born in Madrid, Spain, and lived there for the first 10 years of her life.
+She then moved to Colorado and has been there ever since.
+She wants to make a difference with engineering and is interested in many different industries, from aerospace to additive manufacturing to sustainability and more.

 ## Education